gardener/gardener-extension-shoot-dns-service/docs/usage/dns_providers.md

 ## Additional providers

-If you need to request DNS records for domains not managed by the [default provider](#Shoot-provider), additional providers can either be configured in the shoot specification or added as `DNSProvider` resources to the shoot cluster.
+If you need to request DNS records for domains not managed by the [default provider](#Shoot-provider), additional providers can be configured in the shoot specification.
+Alternatively, if it is enabled, it can be added as `DNSProvider` resources to the shoot cluster.

 ### Additional providers in the shoot specification